Friday, November 27, 2015

-- Equality ends the nobles' privileges that limit business growth.
+• Equality ends the nobles' privileges that limit economic growth

 Middle-class leader, popular striking force: But only the man with the blue head scarf at the bottom right appears to work with his hands.

-When the explorations and discoveries of the end of the 15th century bring major new revenues, an unprecedented expansion of chains of production lets new entrepreneurs challenge the ruling class of hereditary landowners, the nobles.
+When the explorations and discoveries of the end of the 15th century bring major new revenues, an unprecedented expansion of chains of production lets new entrepreneurs challenge the overclass of hereditary landowners, the nobles.

-Nobles' legal privileges and control of the State hamper those interests, but do not stop their growth.
-By the 1780's establishments employing hundreds of workers have grown up around Paris:
+Nobles' legal privileges and control of the State hampers economic growth and for two centuries the struggle between nobles and gradually enriched capitalists is latent.
+Yet by the 1780's establishments employing hundreds of workers have sprung up around Paris:

-A riot at Réveillon, with 200 employees, takes place two months before the taking of the Bastille.
+A riot at the Réveillon wall-paper manufactory, with 200 employees, takes place two months before the taking of the Bastille.
 By opposing a rumored reduction of salaries rather than the cost of bread, it announces the struggle between capital and labor.

-Similar establishments: A company with 300 employees in what is now the 13th; plants north of the Saint-Denis gate, one of which has 800 workers; manufactories in Orleans and Rouen... .
+A company with 300 employees in what is now the 13th, plants north of the Saint-Denis gate, one of which has 800 worker and manufactories in Orleans and Rouen are other such establishments.

 -- In the 13th: